What is an Employment Contract Review?

 Here is a web page that offers a state labor laws guide for more information.

 There are two types of employment contract reviews, including simple and complex.
-The types of reviews you choose will depend upon the type of employment deal being structured.
+The type of review you choose will depend upon the type of employment deal being structured.

 Here’s a closer look at each one below:

-Simple employment contract reviews are a high-level analysis of the proposed agreement.
-Employment lawyers will review it for:
+Simple employment contract reviews are a high-level analysis of the proposed agreement and typically do not involve any sort of negotiation with the employer.
+Employment lawyers will review the contract for:

 - Satisfactory terms for the client